 Treating Bug Bites Naturally

-The intense itching of bug bites can drive you crazy, and the redness can be a real eyesore.
+Try a homemade and natural bed bug treatment before the intense itching of bug bites drive you crazy, and the redness becomes real eyesore.
 Treating bug bites naturally can remedy both problems.
 Below, you will learn about natural, herbal, and home remedies for minor bug bites.
 How you treat your bite, or rash, might depend on what bit you.

 Herbal and Home Remedies for Bug Bites:

 - Juniper Berries

 - Mint Oil

 - Cinnamon and Honey

 - Ayurvedic Remedies

 If you are like most people, you are looking for ways to prevent bites from driving you crazy.
 If you have chronic bites, you may have a problem with bugs that cause infestations, like bed bugs and fleas.
 In those cases, you must cure both the bite and the infestation.

 Common biting bugs: